-Standard Model behavior from that expected in its extensions, such as supersymmetry.
-Since the rates for the Higgs decay modes into lighter fermions or into gluon pairs are expected to be only about 10% or less of that for the dominant $H^0 \to b\bar{b}$ process, the extraction and measurement of these signals requires a strong suppression of the $b\bar{b}$ contribution while maintaining good efficiency (see Figure 5).
+The Vertex Detector (VXD) will provide fermion flavor tagging, which is needed to understand electroweak symmetry breaking and the mechanism of mass generation.
+Precision measurements of the Higgs boson couplings to different fermion species are essential to test that the Higgs mechanism is indeed responsible for the generation of mass.
+Accurate determinations of the decay rates to $b\bar{b}$, $c\bar{c}$, $\tau^+\tau^-$, and gluon pairs will determine whether the Higgs coupling is indeed proportional to mass.
+Determining these branching fractions with high precision may also distinguish Standard Model behavior from that expected in its extensions, such as supersymmetry.
+Since the rates for the Higgs decay modes into lighter fermions or into gluon pairs are expected to be only about 10% or less of that for the dominant $H^0 \rightarrow b\bar{b}$ process, the extraction and measurement of these signals requires a strong suppression of the $b\bar{b}$ contribution while maintaining good efficiency (see Figure 5).
 Distinguishing charm and light flavors from bottom by identifying the decay vertex and determining its multiplicity and reconstructed mass [22], puts a premium on improvements to impact parameter resolution, especially for low momentum tracks.

 In order to fulfill these challenging requirements, the LC VXD aims to improve the current state of the art several fold to achieve impact parameter resolution of 3-5 μ m for high momentum tracks, and to reduce the multiple scattering contribution to the momentum resolution to ~5 μ m/p (GeV/c).
 Two environmental constraints are significant [23].
 The accelerator-induced background at the radius of the innermost sensitive layer causes a hit density of the order of 0.2-1.0 hits mm-2, larger than those expected at the LHC.
 This, and the track density in highly collimated jets, require detectors with small pixel cells and relatively fast read-out or time stamping capabilities.
-The flux of neutrons incident on the innermost layers of the vertex detector is of the order of 10^9 cm-2year-1, which is large enough to be of concern for CCD sensors.
+The flux of neutrons incident on the innermost layers of the vertex detector is of the order of 109 cm-2 year-1, which is large enough to be of concern for CCD sensors.